CPLN-680-Spring-2022/ericson_elisabeth_micromobility/README.md

 `py` contains the Python script I used to query micromobility providers' `free_bike_status` API endpoints, parse JSON requests, and write structured data to a PostgreSQL database on a minute-to-minute basis.
 This is without a doubt the cleanest code here.

 `/notebooks/` contains several Jupyter notebooks with the initial proof-of-concept API scraper, some preliminary exploratory analysis, some technical problem-solving, the revised scraper that I turned into the final script, some more analysis and visualization, and survival modeling to predict vehicle time to activation.
-These notebooks are _messy_, and I wish I'd had time to clean them up.
+These notebooks are _messy_ -- just ran out of time to clean them up before the submission deadline.

 `sql` contains the queries with which I created my PostgreSQL database tables, along with some draft queries I used to pull data from the database into Python for analysis.